Comparative Cognition

 • Programmed behavioral testing software and analyzed performance data using Python and R.

-• Poster accepted at the Georgia Students in Psychological Science (GSPS) Conference, April 2026.
+• Presented at the Georgia Southern Psychological Society Conference, April 2026.

 Working Memory Rhesus Macaques Touchscreen Paradigms Python R